mvaladas/Walldraw/README.md

 # Walldraw

 A fork of shihaipeng03/Walldraw indended to fix GCode, and also include hardware.
+This has 3D printable motor mounts and pulleys.
+I'm testing out gondala designs at the moment

 This is designed to work on a Raspberry Pi Pico programmed via Arduino.
 It might work on other boards.
 I've tested it on a couple of Unos (one was a clone, the other I'm sure) and it didn't run.
 Not sure of the problem.